www.shu.edu/academics/artsci/ba-environmental-studies

 The environment protects and sustains life, yet the unrestrained use of the earth’s resources causes problems that affect all humankind.
 The broad-based acceptance of this statement is producing profound economic and political changes in society at large.
 This is a topic that transcends several disciplines.
 Courses in environmental studies are taught by faculty drawn from disciplines across the university, including natural sciences, economics, social sciences, philosophy, history and literature.
 These courses are rigorous within their traditional disciplines, from natural sciences to political science, philosophy, economics, management and sociology.

-The Bachelor of Arts in Environmental Studies includes three tracks: public policy, education, and supply chain management.
+The Bachelor of Arts in Environmental Studies includes a general Environmental Studies curriculum or a choice among three concentrations: Environmental Policy and Sustainability, Environmental Education, and Supply Chain Management.
+The general Environmental Studies track serves students interested in gaining broad-based, interdisciplinary environmental knowledge and literacy.
+The Environmental Policy and Sustainability track is designed for students interested in careers in public policy or resource management.
 The education track offers a double major in environmental studies and elementary education with an option for Middle School science certification.
 The supply chain management track includes a certificate from the Stillman School of Business in Supply Chain Management.

 Minors in environmental studies and environmental science are also offered.
 The Minor in Environmental Studies complements any major, and the Minor in Environmental Sciences is designed for students majoring in the natural sciences.